Here’s how to explain the kind of copywriting tone, voice, and style of writing you want for your brand.

 - Business Writing / Technical Reports

-This style is used when you want to create a picture – stimulate oneʼs imagination – using words.
+This style is used when you want to make it easy to visualize something; to paint a picture – stimulate the imagination – using words.

 - Travel Guides

 As its name suggests, this style is used when you want to convince your audience about something.
 Unlike the expository style, opinions are included and used to justify a certain position or stance on a topic.

 The narrative style is all about building a world or communicating a story.
 You’ve got characters, conflict, settings, a resolution and so on.

 - Short Stories – you see this style of writing quite often in «About Us» or «Our Story» pages on a website

 Tip: When it comes to copywriting, you must also think about whether you want to use active vs passive voice.